 Who Is Eligible For Bail Bonds For Immigration?

-Not everyone in custody of the DHS/ICE is eligible for bail bonds to leave detention.
+Not everyone in the custody of the DHS/ICE is eligible for bail bonds to leave detention.

-Persons cannot have immigration bond posted and leave detention if …
+Persons cannot have an immigration bond posted and leave detention if …

 - They have certain serious criminal convictions, like felonies for which they served more than one year in jail.
 In such cases, the alien may be statutorily ineligible for bond.